-• Requires the candidate to demonstrate his/her experience and decision making as opposed to telling you what s/he thinks is the right answer.
+• Requires the candidate to demonstrate their experience and decision making as opposed to telling you what they think is the right answer.

 Sample Competencies with Example Questions

 The following is a list of sample job-related criteria used to evaluate candidates along with a brief explanation of what the criteria is used to measure.
 In addition, example questions are provided to guide you in determining how to probe the criteria for effective evaluation.
 Keep in mind that you are not limited to the criteria or questions provided in this guide; these are for sample purposes only.